guangyingjiang/pyrobosim/README.md

  * For about same amount of sampling time, Lazy PRM planner can sample more nodes than PRM planner due to no collision checks.
  * Lazy PRM planner uses more planning time than PRM planner for first few runs due to collision checks in planning stage.
- * Lazy PRM planner about same time than PRM planner after a few runs due to updated and simplified search graph.
+ * Lazy PRM planner uses less planning time after a few runs due to updated and simplified search graph.

+### future improvements
+It is possible to improve the sampling within the configuration space.
+At sampling stage, instead of simply getting random samples in the x y boundaries of the space, taking random samples within the x y boundaries or the polygon of each room and hallway should make the search graph more optimal.
+And the additional calcution introduced by sampling within a polygon is still much cheaper than a collision check.

 ## reference
 1. R. Bohlin and L. E. Kavraki, "Path planning using lazy PRM," Proceedings 2000 ICRA.
 Millennium Conference.
 IEEE International Conference on Robotics and Automation.
 Symposia Proceedings (Cat.
 No.00CH37065), San Francisco, CA, USA, 2000, pp. 521-528 vol.1, doi: 10.1109/ROBOT.2000.844107.